Book Review of “Moonglow by Michael Chabon.

 In his introduction, Chabon states that he wrote this novel as a sort of rebellion against the secrets his family kept, and which he felt were detrimental to them all.
 After his saying this, it was very impressive how Chabon leads us to his climactic twist dealing his family’s ultimate secret, and potentially the most damaging one of all.
 What I loved was that Chabon slips this in with an “ah-ha” moment, instead of beating us on the head with it.
 That allowed him use this to just color everything he’s written before then faintly, leaving you with questions that compel you to read to the close of the book.
 I would say more about this, but that might lead to spoilers, so just trust me on this – it will raise eyebrows.
 In short, I found this a praiseworthy novel, that well deserves (at least most of) the accolades it is already getting.
 I found it worthy of a strong four and a half stars out of five.

-“Moonglow” by Michael Chabon published by Harper Collins, released November 22, 2016 is available from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris or used from Better World Books (promoting literacy and libraries), as well as from an IndieBound store near you.
+“Moonglow” by Michael Chabon published by Harper Collins, released November 22, 2016 is available (via these affiliate links) from Amazon, Barnes & Noble, Kobo Books (USA, Canada & Australia), iTunes (iBook or audiobook), the website eBooks.com, The Book Depository (free worldwide delivery), new or used from Alibris or used from Better World Books (promoting literacy and libraries), as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC of this novel via NetGalley in exchange for a fair review.